Mar 18, 2025

 So what does effective integration look like?
 Here's what we've found actually works:

 Daily embodiment practices.
 Even 10 minutes.
 Breathwork, gentle movement, body scanning.
-Something that brings you into felt-sense awareness and helps you track what's shifting in your system.
+Something that brings you into felt-sense awareness and helps you track what you're feeling in the moment.
+This isn't about clearing the mind so much as it is about focusing the mind fully on the experience of being in the body below the neck.

 Integration support from people who understand the terrain.
 Not just any therapist.
-Someone who knows plant medicine, understands somatic work, and can help you navigate what's coming up without pathologizing it or bypassing it.
+Someone who knows plant medicine, understands somatic work, and can help you navigate what's coming up through somatic processing without pathologizing it or bypassing it.

 Time in nature.
 The Earth is the original integrator.
-Barefoot on soil.
-Hands in water.
-Sitting with trees.
+She is us and we are Her.
+Bare feet on the soil, hands in the water, sitting with trees.
 Your body remembers how to recalibrate when it's in relationship with the natural world.
+We cannot feel safe, supported, and free in this world without being in deep connection and right relationship with her.
+Prioritizing building this relationship is of utmost importance.

 Community that holds you.
 Not people who want to hear about your visions and then one-up you with theirs.
+Not performative spirituality or the love and light only crowd.
 People who can witness you in your integration process without trying to fix you or make it mean something.
+People who can relate to going through deeply spiritual, transformative, and oftentimes challenging experiences while also continuing to show up in the world everyday and manage real life responsibilities.

 The Real Timeline

-Here's what most people don't tell you: meaningful integration takes months, sometimes years.
-The shifts that happen in a single ceremony can take 6-12 months to fully anchor into your lived reality.
+Here's what most people don't tell you: meaningful integration takes months, oftentimes years.
+The shifts that happen in a single ceremony can take 6-12 months or more to fully anchor into your lived reality.

 This doesn't mean nothing changes immediately.
 You'll notice things right away.
 But the deep rewiring, the kind that actually changes how you show up in your relationships and your life, unfolds slowly.

-We offer 6-month and 9-month somatic coaching packages for this reason.
-Bi-weekly integration calls for 3 months after retreats.
-Ongoing support because we know that's when people actually need us most—not during the ceremony, but in the weeks after when they're trying to figure out how to live differently.
+We offer 1:1 somatic coaching packages that span the months surrounding ceremony for this reason.
+Bi-weekly group integration calls after retreats are included for all participants.
+We prioritize ongoing support because we know that's when people often need us most, in the weeks after ceremony when they're trying to figure out how to live differently.

 Integration IS the Work